drufball/yosai/_drafts/intrigue.md

 Fumi stepped up beside them, looking down at Keta as he continued to pull against his ropes.
 "He's not going to be happy when he hears how things went down."

-A pit formed in Moto's stomach as he thought about that conversation.
+A pit formed in Moto's stomach.
 "We don't have to tell him.
-We could say the prisoners made it out.
+We could say the prisoners made it.
 A falling rock knocked him unconscious but we managed to pull everyone out and they went their separate ways."

 Iruka shook her head adamantly.
 "You can tell him what you want about how he got knocked out.
 That's between you two.
 But he needs to know what happened to the others."